 We want to start by acknowledging that the COVID-19 pandemic is not over, and that it has had a disproportionate impact on the trans and nonbinary community, particularly communities of color, over the last few years.
-We also recognize that singing in person is not safe and accessible for those who are at highest risk (or living with someone who is) at this point in the pandemic.
+We also recognize that singing in person is not always safe and accessible for those who are at highest risk (or living with someone who is).
 STANCE will do our best to make it as safe as possible for singers and we ask singers to do as much as possible to keep each other safe as well.
-No in-person singing will be risk-free, but we also recognize the positive mental health value in singing together and gathering for community.

 All singers are required to be fully vaccinated for COVID-19 and have received their updated BA-variant Moderna or Pfizer booster after September 2022.
 That means having at least 3 vaccines 2 weeks prior to attending rehearsals.
 We will not be allowing vaccine exceptions at this time due to the exponential risk posted to the other singers by unvaccinated people.

-If singers are feeling unwell, particularly with symptoms that could be contagious such as coughing, sneezing, sore throat, fever, or other cold/flu/COVID-like symptoms, we ask you to stay home and join virtually if you can.
-We will have a livestream of the rehearsal available and recorded for virtual attendance.
+Symptom Monitoring: If singers are feeling unwell, particularly with symptoms that could be contagious such as coughing, sneezing, sore throat, fever, or other cold/flu/COVID-like symptoms, we ask you to stay home and join virtually if you can.
+We will have a livestream of the rehearsal available for virtual attendance.